Split Ferry Port

 Getting To Split Ferry port

 The most convenient way to reach the port is by local bus, taxi or Uber.
-If you are driving, and need to leave a car here, see info about parking further down the article.
+If you are driving, and need to leave a car here, see the info about parking further down the article.

 The alternative is to take or pre-book a taxi from the Airport which will cost you about 30 Euro one way.
 Another option is to get a Uber from the airport or from the ferry port.